When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 8. Armenian Church

 The full name of this church is the Armenian Apostolic Church of St. Gregory the Illuminator (Website, Tripadvisor Reviews*) and it’s been here since 1835.
 It’s the oldest surviving church in Singapore, built at the time for the rapidly growing population of Armenians living here.
-You can see the simple, plain inside of the church when it’s open, from 10 am – 6 pm.

 The old bungalow to the left of the church used to be the Parsonage and is now the administrative office of the church.
 The peaceful grounds surrounding the church is the Memorial Garden, containing tombstones of prominent Armenians such as Agnes Joaquim and Catchick Moses.